-13.1.
-Elaborate programs and initiatives aimed at the reduction and/or compensation of the destination's carbon footprint.
+- 13.1.
+Elaborate programs and initiatives aimed at the reduction and/or compensation of the destination's carbon footprint. - 13.2.

-13.2.
 Promote sustainable mobility at the destination, including public transportation and alternative zero- or low-emission mobility systems.

-GOAL 14: SUSTAINABLE USE OF AQUATIC ECOSYSTEMS AND MARINE RESOURCES FOR A SUSTAINABLE DEVELOPMENT

-Tourism development in seaside and riverside cities must be part of the comprehensive management of coastal areas in order to help protect and preserve fragile marine ecosystems.
+GOAL 14: SUSTAINABLE USE OF AQUATIC ECOSYSTEMS AND MARINE RESOURCES FOR A SUSTAINABLE DEVELOPMENT management of coastal areas in order to help protect and preserve fragile marine ecosystems.
 It shall also operate as the vehicle for promoting a blue economy.